Chess variant: Computer variant chess

 A few chess variants have been the subject of significant computational analysis.
 Los Alamos chess, a 6×6 variant, was created in 1956 expressly for computers, its simplicity meant that it was possible for the MANIAC I computer to play it, with a victory over a beginner player the first instance of a computer winning a chess-like game against human opposition.
 Conversely, Arimaa was developed in 2003 to be deliberately resistant to computer analysis while easy for human players, though computers were able to comprehensively surpass human players by 2015.

-While solving chess has not yet been achieved, some variants have been found to be simple enough to be solved though computer analysis.
+While solving chess has not yet been achieved, some variants have been found to be simple enough to be solved through computer analysis.
 The 5×5 Gardner's Minichess variant has been weakly solved as a draw, and a lengthy analysis of losing chess managed to weakly solve this as a win for white.

+Several computer programs have been developed which can play numerous chess variants and are used by the chess variant community.
+They include the commercial Zillions of Games, and the free and open source ChessV, Fairy-Max, and Fairy Stockfish.

+A more recent study on Chess variants using Alphazero was performed by Google Deepmind's Nenad Tomasev, Ulrich Paquet, and Demis Hassabis, together with GM Vladimir Kramnik.
+The study looked at several variant chess rule changes, including: no-castling chess, torpedo pawns (pawns can move by 1 or 2 squares anywhere), pawn backwards (pawns can move 1 square backwards as well), and sideways pawns (Pawns can also move laterally by 1 square).

+Kramnik offered various opinions on these variants, for example, he considers no-castling chess to be a dynamic variation which would alter opening preparation extensively.
+Regarding torpedo pawns, Kramnik writes that this variation makes passed pawns "in particular a very strong asset and the value of pawns changes based on the circumstances and closer to the endgame.
+All of the attacking opportunities increase and this strongly favours the side with the initiative, which makes taking initiative a crucial part of the game.
+Pawns are very fast, so less of a strategical asset and much more tactical instead.
+The game becomes more tactical and calculative compared to standard chess."
+When it comes to pawns that can move backwards, Kramnik writes that this variant "allows for more fluid and flexible pawn structures and could potentially be interesting for players who like such strategic maneuvering."